junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 River chimes in, "Technically, he *is* my Dad."

-Rory laughs slightly, moving into Tardis.
-So does Amy and River.
+Rory laughs slightly, moving into the Tardis.
+So do Amy and River.

 "You want a ride?"
-The Doctor leans at the door of Tardis.
+The Doctor leans against the door of the Tardis.

 Dean gives the blue phone box another once-over, knowing well enough now even though it looks nothing like a spaceship or a time machine from the outside, it's bigger on the inside.
 With his luck, it's probably going to be his only time riding in something like that.
 But --

-Dean gives him a shake of head, "My Baby is parked out of Central Park.
+Dean gives him a shake of the head.
+"My Baby is parked out of Central Park.
 Don't want to leave her behind."

 The Doctor gives him an understandable nod, and a handshake for farewell.